vmware/vic-product/tests/manual-test-cases/Group8-Manual-Upgrade/8-04-Manual-Upgrade-1.4.0.md

 # Test Cases

 ### Test Steps:
-1. Deploy and initialize a VIC appliance version 1.4.4
+1. Deploy and initialize a VIC appliance version 1.4.0
 2. Creat a VCH, running container and push an image to harbor
-3. Deploy a current VIC appliance version.
+3. Deploy a current VIC appliance version 1.4.1 or greater.
 Do NOT power on.
 4. Follow instructions for manually moving or copying `/storage/data`, `/storage/log`, and `/storage/db` disks and adding them to current appliance.
 5. Power on the current appliance, but do NOT initialize it.